eclipse-edc/Publications/UserJourney_Dataspaces_eng.md

 The organic farm and the organic cheese producer approve of transparency and awareness raising and, moreover, hope to achieve a long-term increase in purchase of their products due to better sales figures.
 The data savvy logistics partner is supportive of this goal, and also sees the potential to optimize logistics and reduce CO2 emissions (and costs) based on the collected data.
 After all, the data sharing does not have to be a one-way street in the long run.

-While data suppliers are determining all the necessary figures, Alex is looking for an adequate data processor and data intermediary
+While data suppliers are determining all the necessary figures, Alex is looking for an adequate data processor and data intermediary.
+(A data intermediary is an organization that processes data on behalf of another organization.
+A data intermediary works to manage data in a specific way and ensure a certain degree of trust with regard to the use of data.)
-# 1
-.
 What she needs is a service company which can prepare data from different sources for further processing, in terms of both content and quality, and also do the required calculations like aggregation, anonymization and analysis.

 Since this is a proof of concept, and no established data exchange contracts are available an NDA is drafted and contractual agreements for sharing data in this project are arranged.
 Alex ensures that there is a digital storage location to save the data.
 Due to the uniqueness of the project, all stakeholders agree to save their data in the cloud storage run by the organic grocery store operator, where the data processing company can also access the data from the cloud storage.